alexiswl/poreduck/README.md

 A comprehensive toolkit for running Oxford Nanopore's MinION - symbolised above by this poorly drawn duck.
 *In memory of Jacob & Jacob - two poor ducks.*

-poreduck has a set of wrappers that can all be run simultaneously to pipe MinION reads through to analysis in real-time.
+poreduck is a set of python built commandline wrappers that can all be run simultaneously to pipe MinION reads through to analysis in real-time.

 poreduck can be used for six key steps of handling MinION data: